 Adding internal and external links are important for optimizing your content for the search engines.
 Internal links direct readers to other content on your site, which can result in viewers staying on your site longer, which Google loves.
 Also, include external links to authority sites, such as Wikipedia, or popular blogs that have related content in regard to what you’re writing.

 7. Add A Call-To-Action

-If you’d like to learn more about content creation, keyword research, SEO, video marketing, and so much more, click the banner below.
-There’s not a better way to invest in yourself and in your future.
-Read my review here for more information.
+If you’d like to learn more about content creation, keyword research, SEO, and email marketing, READ MY REVIEW or click the banner below.
+There has never been a better time to create and scale a business on the internet.